NodeInPaper/nodeinpaper-server/README.md

-# nodeinpaper-client
+# nodeinpaper-server
- Node in Paper client.
+ Node in Paper server.